ese5160/a14g-final-submission-s25-t18-dualcore/README.md

 Our Internet-connected smart window system integrates sensors, actuators, and mechanical elements to achieve IoT functionality:

-- **Sensors (all I²C-based):**
+- **Sensors:**

-SHTC3: Temperature and humidity sensor.
+SHTC3 (I²C-based): Temperature and humidity sensor.
 It provides real-time environmental data used to determine whether the window should be opened or closed automatically and also updates the Node-RED dashboard for remote user awareness.

-SGP40: VOC (air quality) sensor.
+SGP40 (I²C-based): VOC (air quality) sensor.
 When indoor air quality drops (e.g., smoke or poor ventilation), this sensor triggers the system to open the window for immediate ventilation.

-APDS-9960: Gesture sensor for physical user input.
+APDS-9960 (I²C-based): Gesture sensor for physical user input.
 It allows the user to switch between control modes or manually operate the window without needing a mobile interface.

 Switch Reed: Magnetic contact sensor used to detect when the window is fully closed and signals the servo to stop rotation, ensuring precise and safe positioning.